maxenglander/www/_posts/2017-09-01-optimized-uuid-with-hibernate.md

 index can create performance problems due to their internal structure.
 In this post, I want to share how to use Hibernate to implement a common solution for this problem.
-Note that this post applies to MySQL 5.x using the InnoDB engine, version-1 UUIDs, JPA 2.1 and Hibernate 5.x.
+Note that this post applies to MySQL 5.x using the InnoDB engine, version-1 UUIDs, JPA 2.1, Hibernate 5.x, and Java 1.8+, although it may be applicable to other RDBMS and versions of the above technologies.

 ## UUIDs: problems and solution